egonw/blog/_posts/2016-03-20-adding-disclosures-to-wikidata-with.markdown

 ![](/assets/images/strucutre.png)

-I previously blogged about how to [add chemicals to Wikidata](http://chem-bla-ics.blogspot.nl/2016/01/adding-chemical-compound-to-wikidata.html), but I realized that I wanted to also use Bioclipse to automate this process a bit.
+I previously blogged about how to [add chemicals to Wikidata <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2016/01/27/adding-chemical-compound-to-wikidata.html), but I realized that I wanted to also use Bioclipse to automate this process a bit.
 So, I wrote this script to generated the SMILES, InChI, InChIKey, double check the compound is not already in Wikidata (using the [Wikidata SPARQL endpoint](https://query.wikidata.org/)), an look up the [PubChem](https://pubchem.ncbi.nlm.nih.gov/) compound identifier (example SMILES).